RNAS Portland (HMS Osprey): History

 For the next 40 years RNAS Portland was one of the busiest air stations on the south coast.
 As a helicopter development and training base, it was largely responsible for training aircrew in anti-submarine operations.
 The site of the base was gradually improved over the years, with considerable expansion in the 1960s and 1970s, notably between 1967 and 1970, with new hangars.

-With the reduction of armed forces, Portland's naval base closed on 29 March 1996, with the Flag Officer Sea Training (FOST) moving to Plymouth's (HMS Drake).
+With the reduction of armed forces, Portland's naval base closed on 29 March 1996, with Flag Officer Sea Training (FOST) moving to Plymouth.
 With this RNAS Portland became surplus to requirements, leading to its eventual closure on 31 March 1999.
 RNAS Portland held its final open day for the public on 17 October 1998.

 Following the closure of the base, the 80-acre site was renamed Osprey Quay in 2001, as part of the site's regeneration project.
 The Weymouth and Portland National Sailing Academy was established there in 1999 and began redevelopment in 2003.
 A SAR helicopter operated by Bristow Helicopters for the MCA (Maritime and Coastguard Agency) was also based at the quay until 2017.

 By 2012 Osprey Quay had been transformed into a mixed use site.
 Aside from the academy, the site offered over 11 hectares of business space, along with a new Dean & Reddyhoff Marina, Portland Marina.
 The redevelopment of the station's former Helicopter Control Tower has also been announced.

 With the removal of the Coastguard Helicopter Service from Portland on 1 July 2017 the site once again become surplus to requirements and in October 2016 the formal process for the disposal of the site was commenced by the Homes & Communities Agency.
 With much support from the local MP (Richard Drax) and the local population the company who provided the aircrew that fly the Coastguard helicopters at Portland, HeliOperations, has purchased the site.
 The company now provides training services for Search & Rescue aircrew.